manhtuan1112/NetCoreBootCamp_AngularAndReact/README.md

 Follow these instructions step by step from Frontend to backend

 Database
-1. Open Folder Database
+1. Open Folder Database <br>
-2. Generate Script  with SQL Server Management Studio :
+2. Generate Script  with SQL Server Management Studio : <br>
 a.
-Open New Query
+Open New Query<br>
 b.
-Copy and paste into the opened window
+Copy and paste into the opened window<br>
 c.
-End Execute File
+End Execute File <br>

 Back End :
 1. Open Folder Backend